ktmud/koa-wechat/README.md

 Find the token from a `ctx` property, i.e., `this[tokenProp]`

+## options.checksig

+Whether we need to check signature or not, default to `true`.

 ## options.session

 By default, koa-wechat will set a `this.sessionId` to identify (a offical account + a subscriber)